iSEE-Laboratory/PPT/README.md

 #### Pre-trained Models and Pre-processed Data

-We provide a complete set of pre-trained models including:
+We provide a complete set of pre-trained models, including:

 * Well-pretrained model on Task-I:
 * The model after warm-up: